 Let’s not forget, as no-one else seems to have stated, that sometimes a desire for death is actually a symptom of the person’s diseased state.
-(I don’t use the words illness, disease or pathology because these are a fallacy; just words!
-But that’s beside the point of the argument.)
-Take a look at the pathogenesis of the metal zinc as proven by Hahnemann (and Kent’s experience with Zinc): various brain/spinal/neurological symptoms and the mental symptom “talks about death calmly,” we can see – at least in people corresponding to zinc symptoms, which must be common with MS and Motor Neurone – that such patients will easily succumb to assisted suicide/euthanasia; but why kill the patient to treat their symptoms?
+Take a look at the pathogenesis of the metal zinc as proven by Hahnemann (and Kent’s experience with Zinc); we will observe various brain/spinal/neurological symptoms plus the mental symptom “talks about death calmly.”
+Thus we can see – at least in people corresponding to zinc symptoms, which must be common with MS and Motor Neurone – that such patients will easily succumb to assisted suicide/euthanasia; but why kill the patient to treat their symptoms?

 One wonders now if some doctors are so used to suppressing symptoms, they find it easy to suppress death by delaying it and life by ending it?²

 Euthanasia is the direct killing of a patient by a Doctor or other medical professional.